awsdocs/amazon-connect-admin-guide/doc_source/set-maximum-queue-limit.md

 # Set the Maximum contacts in queue limit<a name="set-maximum-queue-limit"></a>

-To determine how many contacts can be in a queue at the same time, you set the **Maximum contacts in queue** limit for the queue\.
+To determine how many contacts can be in a [standard queue](concepts-queues-standard-and-agent.md) at the same time, you set the **Maximum contacts in queue** limit for the standard queue\.
+This setting does not apply to [agent queues](concepts-queues-standard-and-agent.md); those are always limited to 10 contacts\.

-This setting applies to all the contacts that are in the queue, across all channels\.
+This setting applies to all the contacts that are in the standard queue, across all channels\.
 For example, you set **Maximum contacts in queue** to 100 and configure the queue for calls, chats, and tasks\.
 This means the limit is set to a total of 100 concurrent calls AND chats AND active tasks in the queue\.

 **Important**
 By default you cannot set **Maximum contacts in queue** to be greater than your **Concurrent calls per instance** service quota\.
 If you increase the service quotas for **Active tasks per instance** or **Concurrent chats per instance**, you must update **Maximum contacts in queue** so there's enough capacity for those channels in the queue\.